 History of Rational Emotive Behavioral Therapy

-REBT begins with a psychologist trained in psychoanalysis named Albert Ellis.
+REBT began with a psychologist trained in psychoanalysis named Albert Ellis.
 Ellis became frustrated with the limited improvements of his clients and searched for ways to speed up the process.
 It was 1957 when Ellis first introduced “rational therapy” as a way to produce better therapy results.
-Instead of focusing on the client’s unconscious thoughts and past experiences, Ellis shifted the sessions’ focus on the client’s beliefs.6
+Instead of focusing on the client’s unconscious thoughts and past experiences, Ellis shifted the sessions’ focus on the client’s beliefs.4

 The world of psychotherapy was changing during this era as professionals were moving away from established therapy types like psychoanalysis associated with Freud and behaviorism.
 Several years later, a psychologist named Aaron Beck introduced a treatment called cognitive therapy, which shared similarities with Ellis’s “rational emotive therapy,” as it was then called.1